NA-MIC/ProjectWeek/PW38_2023_GranCanaria/README.md

 ## Before Project Week
 1. Register [here](https://forms.gle/sh9jGJLJdBm4us3E7), it is free!
+2. **If you plan to attend in person**, register you workshop fee of 400 Euros [here](https://www.fulp.es/inscripcion-namic).
-1. Attend one or more [preparation meetings](#Preparation-meetings) to present a project you intend to work on at PW, for which you are seeking collaborators or to join one of the projects proposed by others.
+3. Attend one or more [preparation meetings](#Preparation-meetings) to present a project you intend to work on at PW, for which you are seeking collaborators or to join one of the projects proposed by others.
-1. Join the [Discord server](https://discord.gg/yQsNVdVpS3) that will be used to communicate with your team during Project Week.
+4. Join the [Discord server](https://discord.gg/yQsNVdVpS3) that will be used to communicate with your team during Project Week.
 Go to [this page](../common/Discord.md) for more info on the use of Discord during PW.

 <!-- TBD
 ## During Project Week (All times US Eastern Daylight (Boston) Time)